imane0101010/Sudoku/README.md

 }
 }
 if(a==0){
- list1[i][j]=line1->text().toInt();
+//check if the number is suitable and add it to the list1 list1[i][j]=line1->text().toInt();
 }
-if(line[c]->text()== ""){
+//check if the number is deleted if(line[c]->text()== ""){

 for(int i=0;i<qMax(line.size(),labels.size());i++){
 if(i<line.size()){
-QRegExp re("[1-9]");
+//giving the user the right to type numbers from 1-9 by applying the regular expression QRegExp re("[1-9]");
 QRegExpValidator *validator = new QRegExpValidator(re, this);
 line[i]->setValidator(validator);
-line[i]->setStyleSheet("color : gray");
+//turning out the red color into the gray one in the lineEdits line[i]->setStyleSheet("color : gray");
 }if(i<labels.size()){
-labels[i]->setStyleSheet("QLabel { background-color : #FAD0C9FF ; color : black; }");
+//set black color to the labels labels[i]->setStyleSheet("QLabel { background-color : #FAD0C9FF ; color : black; }");
 }
 }